idnow/de.idnow.ios/README.md

 pod 'IDnowSDK'
 ```

-- Then, run the following command from the project's root folder in the terminal:
+- Then run the following command from the project's root folder in the terminal:

 ```
 pod install
 ```

-__Note:__ when integrating VideoIdent SDK into your project, please ensure you have the -ObjC flag to your project's Other Linker Flags.
+__Note:__ when integrating VideoIdent SDK into your project, please ensure you have the `-ObjC` flag in your project's `Other Linker Flags`.
 This can be done by:

 1. Opening your project in Xcode
 2. Navigating to the project settings
 3. Selecting your application target
-4. Going to the ‘Build Settings’ tab
+4. Going to the `Build Settings` tab
 5. Searching for Other Linker Flags
-6. Adding -ObjC to the list of flags
+6. Adding `-ObjC` to the list of flags

 ### Manually

 [![Watch the video](/screenshots/Screenshot_vid.png)](https://www.youtube.com/watch?v=eHawhnaCcas)

-### Static XCFramework
+#### Static XCFramework

-- Download idnow_vi_static.xcframework-<version>.tar.gz and copy the idnow_vi_static.xcframework folder to your project directory
-- Or add the repo as a git submodule (git lfs required.
-For the initial checkout do git lfs pull)
+- Download `idnow_vi_static.xcframework-<version>.tar.gz` from [here.](https://github.com/idnow/de.idnow.ios/releases)
-- Drag idnow_vi_static.xcframework into your Xcode project
+- Import `idnow_vi_static.xcframework` into your Xcode project.
-- Add to your "Link binary with libraries" section
+- Add the following to your project's `Link binary with libraries` section.

 ```
 AudioToolbox.framework